 Article citation

 Dao Quang M. Evaluating the respiratory compromise of primary liver tumor treatment by high-frequency waves under the guidelines of ultrasonic surgery in patients with normal lung function.
-Func Vent Pulm 2019;30(10):46-49.
+J Func Vent Pulm 2019;30(10):46-49.